 The saml.issuer.name property of the client policy identifies the issuer of the SAML token, and defaults to a value of www.oracle.com.
-This use case uses the www.oracle.com default.

-You can optionally specify a value for saml.issuer.name on the Configurations page, or override it on a per-client basis using the Security Configuration Details control when you attach the policy.
+You can optionally specify a value for saml.issuer.name on the Configurations page, or override it on a perclient basis using the Security Configuration Details control when you attach the policy.